Visit the Best State Museums and National Galleries in Berlin

 Altes Museum Berlin

-Berlin’s Museum Island is on the UNESCO World Cultural Heritage list and houses some of the most popular museums in Berlin.
-The museums here were built between 1830 and 1930 but were heavily damaged during the Second World War.
-Since 1990, all have been restored but work continues and further buildings are being added to make Berlin’s Museum Island the largest museum complex in Europe.
+Berlin’s Museum Island is on the UNESCO World Heritage site and houses some of the most popular museums in Berlin.
+The best museums here were built between 1830 and 1930 but were heavily damaged during the Second World War.
+Since 1990, all have been restored but work continues and further buildings are being added to make Museum Island Berlin the largest museum complex in Europe.

-• The Pergamon Museum is the most popular museum in Berlin but is closed until 2027 but some sculptures may be seen in the Panorama exhibition).
+• The Pergamon Museum, traditionally the most popular museum in Berlin, is closed until 2027 but some sculptures may be seen in the Panorama exhibition.
 It encompasses the Collection of Classical Antiquities, the Museum of Islamic Art, and the Museum of Ancient Near Eastern Art.

 • The Neues (New) Museum houses the Egyptian Museum and the Museum of Pre- and Early History.
 Its top attraction is the bust of Queen Nefertiti, the most famous Egyptian artwork in Germany.
 This is currently the top museum and the only one always requiring time-slot reservation tickets.